 Once the Office of Risk Management has received your completed documents, a certificate of insurance will be issued to your location providing protection to the medical professional providing the medical direction for your program.
 Since the finalization of these documents for this coming school year, two additional reference documents are now available.
 You and your school nurse are strongly encouraged to review this additional information.
 “Researcher’s Review of Effects of Hot, Cold on Epinephrine” along with additional information from the FDA related to recommended dosage guidelines can be reviewed here.

-As a reminder, if your school currently has a general use epinephrine pens available to your students but you have not completed the attached documents, you are placing your students, school and the medical professional providing the medical direction to you school at risk of possible civil damages.
+As a reminder, if your school currently has general use epinephrine pens available to your students but you have not completed the attached documents, you are placing your students, school and the medical professional providing the medical direction to your school at risk of possible civil damages.